 Suggested by: Faye of Delve Into Europe

 I used to live in a first-floor flat overlooking Muswell Hill Broadway.
 Whenever I opened the living room window, the unmistakable aroma of fish and chips would waft in from the street.
-My next-door neighbour just happened to be Toff’s of Muswell Hill, a restaurant that’s been voted Fish & Chip Shop of the Year .
+My next-door neighbor just happened to be Toff’s of Muswell Hill, a restaurant that’s been voted Fish & Chip Shop of the Year.

 Toff’s is currently celebrating its 50th anniversary, and many proclaim it the best chippy in North London.
 The regular portions of fish are always huge, and the large too much for me (but not for my husband).